Digital articles are used for creating channel-neutral content for output to digital and print channels. They are edited in the Digital editor.

 Tip: Changing the name of the article can also be done by clicking it at the top of the page in the Digital editor.

-Figure: Change the settings of a selected article by opening the Properties pane and changing any of the settings.
+Figure: Change the settings of a selected article by opening the Properties panel and changing any of the settings.

 For more information, see Changing the properties of an object or file in Studio.